 For the 2018-2019 academic year, the Upstate Institute will provide support for two types of course development grants: up to two courses proposed and taught by a single instructor and one course team-taught by a team of two instructors.
 These grants include a faculty stipend as well as support for course-related expenses to develop a new or revised course that engages students in community-based research.

 The proposed course may be new or a substantial redesign of a course the applicant has already taught.
-By accepting the grant, the applicant is expected to teach the proposed course two times in the four subsequent academic years.
-The applicant will also be expected to share the results of his/her course development work with others through various media, and should be prepared to work with the Upstate Institute on a plan for course assessment.
+By accepting the grant, the applicant(s) is expected to teach the proposed course two times in the four subsequent academic years.
+The applicant(s) will also be expected to share the results of their course development work with others through various media, and should be prepared to work with the Upstate Institute on a plan for course assessment.

-This grant will be payable as a one-time stipend to the applicant for the development of a course that fits the objectives outlined below.
-In addition, the applicant may request additional funds of up to $4,000 from the Upstate Institute that will be used both times the course is being taught.
-These funds are meant to support expenses related to the course such as local travel, supplies, equipment, or guest lecturers.
+In addition, successful applicant(s) may request additional funds of up to $4,000 from the Upstate Institute each of the first two times that the course is taught; these funds are meant to support expenses related to the course such as local travel, supplies, equipment, or guest lecturers.